twaslowski/telegram-mood-tracker/README.md

       CALM: 0
 ```

-Metrics have to map to numbers under the hood for purposes of visualization and statistical evaluation (potentially).
+Metrics have to map to numbers under the hood for purposes of visualization.
 These will show up as [Inline Buttons](https://core.telegram.org/bots/2-0-intro#switch-to-inline-buttons) when recording
 your mood, with the labels showing up as "Highly Anxious", "Somewhat Anxious" and "Calm".